Unemployment defies gloomy forecasts, hits new low

 Unemployment has dropped to an 11 year low - defying gloomy economic forecasts that it was on the rise.

-The unemployment reate was 3.9 per cent in the June 2019 quarter, down from 4.2 per cent in the March 2019 quarter, Stats NZ said.
+The unemployment rate was 3.9 per cent in the June 2019 quarter, down from 4.2 per cent in the March 2019 quarter, Stats NZ said.

 This is the lowest unemployment rate since the June 2008 quarter, when it was 3.8 per cent.